didier-durand/qstensils/doc/q_list_documents.md

 Filtering based on file status is available.
-For example, to retrieve all files that could not be properly indexed, i.e are not in `INDEXED` status, by the indexer of your Amazon Q application when doing a data source synchronization, you can type the following command:
+For example, to retrieve all files that could not be properly indexed, i.e are not in `INDEXED` status, by the indexer of your Amazon Q application when doing a data source synchronization, you can type the following command (if you mention several statuses, just separate them with comma like `INDEXED,UPDATED)`:

 ```
 python3 list_docs.py --app_id <your-q-app-id> --idx_id <your-q-idx-id> --exclude INDEXED